 A fragile peace was concluded between England and France.
 The Cape was handed back to the Dutch.
 Jan Willem Janssens, the new Governor, ruled the Cape for three years.

-France and Britain at war again, and the British once again set sail for the Cape as the Batavians were still allied with France.
+France and Britain were at war again, and the British once again set sail for the Cape as the Batavians were still allied with France.

 The British landed at Losperds Bay, between Bloubergstrand and Melkbosstrand.
 Governor Jan Willem Janssens capitulated.